VandyDataScience/land-trust-3/README.md

 ## Data
 Our data are from the National Land Cover Dataset(nlcd) and preprocessed by LandTrust for Tennessee to focus on only areas of interest in Tennessee border.
+The raw data can be accessed by: https://www.mrlc.gov/data/nlcd-land-cover-conus-all-years

 ## Getting started